 - 2 tablespoons unsalted butter, cut into small pieces

 - Whipped cream (optional)

-5 Pour caramel mixture into the pre-baked crust.
+5 Bake: Pour caramel mixture into the pre-baked crust.
 Bake at 400°F (205°C) 20 minutes.
 Remove from oven to cool completely on rack.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Caramel Nut Tart on Simply Recipes.
 Thank you!Print